Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 - **Suspension is roughly a function call**: no kernel transition, no stack copy, no thread context switch. `await` is closer to `return` than to `Thread.sleep`.
 - **Stack traces are split.** A debugger paused inside an async function shows the current partial function, not the whole logical call chain.
 Xcode's Async Backtrace view stitches the chain back together.

+### Tasks are coroutines

+If you've written `async function` in JavaScript or `suspend fun` in Kotlin, Swift's `Task` is the same construct those languages call a coroutine.
+The compiler-split state machine from the previous section is the standard implementation: every `await` is a continuation point, locals live in a heap-allocated frame, and the function "returns" at suspension while the runtime invokes the next part when the result is ready.

+Where Swift sits among coroutine languages:

+- **Stackless, like Kotlin or JavaScript.** Go's goroutines are stackful instead: each owns a small growable stack, and any function can yield without the compiler instrumenting call sites.
+Stackless gives a cheaper per-task footprint and a predictable cost model.
+Stackful makes calling into C from inside async free.
+- **Coloured functions.** `async` is contagious: only callable from another `async` context.
+Kotlin's `suspend` makes the same choice.
+Go and Lua avoid colour by being stackful.
+Colour is the price for not switching stacks on every call.
+- **Structured by default.** A `withTaskGroup { }` block can't return until its children finish, and cancellation flows down the tree.
+Kotlin's `coroutineScope { }` is the direct equivalent. `go f()` in Go is unstructured: you get a goroutine and a hope.

+The piece still missing, four years in: a real `yield`. `Task.yield()` is a *hint* the runtime is allowed to ignore, and on a busy actor it routinely does.
+Kotlin's `yield()` reliably hands control to the next ready coroutine.
+Python uses `await asyncio.sleep(0)`.
+JavaScript uses `await new Promise(setTimeout)`.
+Swift has no equivalent contract, so making a long-running task share the pool fairly with UI work means dropping a `try? await Task.sleep(for: .nanoseconds(1))` mid-loop.

+When you read `Task` in Swift, mentally substitute "coroutine."
+Most concurrency literature outside Swift uses that vocabulary.

+### Structured concurrency

+Every task belongs to a parent.
+A top-level `Task { }` is owned by the calling context; children created inside `withTaskGroup` or via `async let` are owned by the surrounding function, and the parent can't return until they finish.
+That ownership chain is the single design choice the rest of the system spends its complexity on.

+Two consequences worth holding onto:

+- **Cancellation flows down the tree.** Cancel a parent and every descendant sees `Task.isCancelled == true` at the next cooperative check: `try Task.checkCancellation()`, an `await` on a cancellation-aware API, or the next iteration of an `AsyncSequence`.
+You almost never need a manual cancellation flag.
+- **Errors abort siblings.** When one child of a `withThrowingTaskGroup` throws, the group cancels its other children before re-throwing.
+The function returns or throws but never strands a worker.

+`Task.detached { }` is the deliberate escape hatch: no parent, no cancellation propagation, no priority inheritance.
+Use it when you genuinely want the task to outlive its caller (a fire-and-forget log flush, a background refresh kicked off from a `deinit`).
+Most of the time you don't, and a structured `Task { }` is the right default.

 ### Executors decide where work runs